-Dean: Joseph W. McDonnell; Associate Dean, Muskie School of Public Service: Andrew Coburn; Associate Dean, School of Education and Human Development: Catherine Fallona; Associate Dean, School of Business:, Bert Smoluk; Director, School of Social Work: Susan Fineran
+Dean: Joseph W. McDonnell; Associate Dean, Muskie School of Public Service: Andrew Coburn; Associate Dean, School of Education and Human Development: Jean Whitney; Associate Dean, School of Business: Bert Smoluk; Director, School of Social Work: Susan Fineran

-Director of Finance: Brian Conklin-Powers; Directors of Student Affairs: Alice Cash and Kimberly Warren; Director of Administration: Sondra Bogdonoff; Director of Communications: Sara Litwiller; Coordinator of Human Resources: Judy Letarte; Administrative Specialist: Kyle Radke
+Director of Finance: Tammy Blair; Director of Student Affairs: Kimberly Warren; Director of Administration: Sondra Bogdonoff; Director of Communications: TBD; Coordinator of Human Resources: Judy Letarte; Administrative Specialist: Arline Palmer

 The College of Management and Human Service brings together dedicated faculty and staff from four professional schools at the University of Southern Maine: the School of Business, School of Education and Human Development, School of Social Work, and the Muskie School of Public Service, including more than 120 research staff in the Muskie School’s Catherine E. Cutler Institute for Health and Social Policy and additional research centers throughout the college.
 Through their dedicated teaching, applied research, and engagement within the community, our faculty offer students unique opportunities to engage in socially relevant studies that address today’s most pressing issues in education, public policy, management, and social services.

 The college offers a wealth of both graduate and undergraduate degree programs, as well as teacher education, professional development tracks, and certificate options.
 Unique to the college is cross-cutting curricula that allow students to engage in coursework from more than one school or program, an approach that best prepares students for today’s challenging and complex work environment.
 Additionally, partnerships with area businesses, organizations, and agencies create opportunities for students to gain knowledge and skills through experiential learning, preparing them for leadership roles within their respective fields.